Joan Lingard: Personal life and honours

 Lingard's parents were Englishman Henry Lingard, who was in the Royal Navy, and Scottish woman Elizabeth (née Beattie).
 Lingard was born in a taxi in Edinburgh's Royal Mile but grew up in Holland Gardens in the Bloomfield area of Belfast, where she lived until she was 18.
 Her mother, who died when Lingard was 16, was a Christian Scientist; Lingard later gave up this faith.
 She attended Strandtown Primary School and was then awarded a scholarship into Bloomfield Collegiate School.
 A family member considered that Lingard "always had a sense of not being either Catholic or Protestant, and being in some senses an observer of all these debates that were going on".
 She received the MBE in 1998 for services to children's literature.

-Lingard had three daughters (Kersten, Briget and Jenny) from a short-lived first marriage and five grandchildren.
+Lingard had three daughters (Kersten, Bridget and Jenny) from a short-lived first marriage and five grandchildren.
 She trained as a teacher and often visited schools in her later years.
 After leaving Northern Ireland, she spent the rest of her life in Edinburgh with architect Martin Birkhans (married 1972), her Latvian-Canadian husband whose wartime family experiences inspired two of her novels.

-Lingard died on 12 July 2022 at the age of 90.
+Lingard died from COVID-19 at a care home in Edinburgh, on 12 July 2022, aged 90.